 The 2018 version of the RPP Manual reflects a change in the “RNA Base Case Development Process” section, mainly related to the Base Case inclusion rules applicable to proposed projects, and also to the treatment of generation deactivations in the RNA Base Case.
 Specifically, additional considerations were added in 2019 to reflect situations in which a Generator Owner lacks authority to operate in its current equipment configuration past a date certain (e.g., due to a new or amended environmental law or regulation).

 Further details of the RPP and STRP are contained in Appendix B of this report, and also in the RPP Manual located on the NYISO website.
-An overview of the RPP, including the updated RNA process, is illustrated in Figure 4, above, and is also described in the RPP Manual.

 Summary of Prior Comprehensive Reliability Plans

-This RNA is the tenth RNA the NYISO is conducting since the reliability planning process was initially approved by FERC in December 2004.
+This RNA is the tenth RNA the NYISO has conducted since the reliability planning process was initially approved by FERC in December 2004.
 The first three RNA reports identified Reliability Needs and the first three CRPs (2005-2007) evaluated the market-based and regulated backstop solutions submitted in response to those identified needs.
 The 2009 RNA and the 2010 RNA indicated that the system did not exhibit any violations of applicable Reliability Criteria.
 Accordingly, the NYISO did not solicit solutions under the Comprehensive Reliability Plan (CRP) process.
 The 2012 RNA identified Reliability Needs, and the 2012 CRP evaluated market-based and regulated solutions in response to those needs.

 The 2014 RNA identified both resource adequacy and transmission security related Reliability Needs, which were subsequently eliminated by the system updates received during the 2014 CRP process.